stonecrown/MMM-BCFerries/README.md

 "BOW" -> Bowen Island*

   * asterisked items indicate codes that can be used only to specify the destination terminal (not departure).
-  Note also that the destination terminal must correspond with its departure terminal, otherwise the API will return an error result.
+  Note also that the destination terminal must correspond with its actual departure terminal, otherwise the API will return an error result.
 ```